wakoopa/activegraphql/README.md

 ```

 ### Authorization
-It's currently supporting JWT authorization using `auth` option.
+It's currently supporting simple bearer authorization using `auth` option.

 It basically offers two configuration params:

-- `strategy`: Currently, `jwt`(Json Web Token) strategy is the only one available.
+- `strategy`: Currently, `bearer` strategy is the only one available.
-- `class`: The existing strategy uses your own custom class to encode the payload into the token (the class must provide at least an `.encode` class method that accepts the payload).
+- `class`: The existing strategy uses your own custom class to encode a token (the class must provide at least an `.encode` class method).

 Your encoder class may look like that:
 ```ruby